Skip to Content

 “It’s not ready yet, though,” she said.
 “Come back in the morning and I’ll give you some.”

-Ohhh, how we wished we were staying over and could return in the morning for the pekmez and more faltering chatter with this sweet lady.
+Ohhh, how we wished we were staying over and could return in the morning for the carob pekmez and more faltering chatter with this sweet lady.

 A cold beer and a Simena jetty view – lovely

-And again, Simena didn’t disappoint.
 Just us and another family in there enjoying drinks in leafy shade from the afternoon sunshine.

 We sipped our ice cold beers and sighed with happy satisfaction that Simena Kaleköy had not just lived up to expectation, but burst way beyond that.
-And we know we’ll definitely be back one day, preferably for an overnight stay.

 Simena – Kaleköy: Useful Information

 • We visited Simena (Kaleköy) as part of our week-long Turkish gulet cruise along the Lycian coast.
+Multi day cruises to the area can be booked from places like Fethiye, Kaş and Kemer.

-• Entrance to the castle is 10 TL per person (summer 2015).
+• Entrance to the castle is 90 TL per person (February 2024).
+For the latest price, check for updates on the Turkish Museums website.

 • Simena is accessible by boat or on foot.
 Daily boat trips to Kekova sunken city and Simena are available from nearby Çayağzı (Demre’s ancient Andriake harbour and home of St. Nicholas), the village of Üçağız and also further along the coast, from Kaş.